Retargeting campaigns: 25 tips from marketing experts

 Use your retargeting campaigns to follow up on events

 “Companies that do combinations of in-person events and digital advertising can see real power in the synergy between efforts.
-We do a lot of in-person events, which we advertise through Facebook and have been really successful driving attendance.
+We do a lot of in-person events, which we advertise through Facebook and have been really successful in driving attendance.
 The best part is we can retarget people who did – or didn’t – attend live events, driving them to ebooks, videos, and webinars.
-Through this we have reduced our cost per lead by more than 75%!”
+Through this, we have reduced our cost per lead by more than 75%!”

 -Fred Greenhalgh, Digital Marketing Director, ReVision Energy